AvirukthGT/NBA-MVP-Prediction/README.md

 | Random Forest        | Ensemble of regression trees        | **Improved**           |

 ---
-## 🧪 Custom Evaluation Metric: AP@5

-To evaluate how well the model ranks the top MVP candidates, we implemented a custom metric called **Average Precision at Top-5 (AP@5)**.
+To evaluate how well the model ranks the top MVP candidates, I implemented a custom metric called **Average Precision at Top-5 (AP@5)**.

 Unlike standard metrics like RMSE or R², this metric specifically measures how many of the **true top 5 MVPs (by voting share)** are ranked highly by the model's predictions.
 It is particularly useful when the goal is **ranking** rather than exact value prediction.